 Call for RO1 Application Program

-The R01 Application Program is a 9-month cohort styled program designed to provide a solid foundation in creating, submitting, and obtaining and R01 for new investigators.
+The R01 Application Program (RAP) is a 12-month cohort-based program designed to provide a solid foundation in creating, submitting, and obtaining and R01 for new investigators.
 RAP is a multifaceted program designed to help faculty members receive their first R01 grants from the National Institutes of Health (NIH).
-Senior faculty with strong track records of NIH funding will help guide groups of participants through the development and proposal process, while the team structure encourages peer support and feedback.
+Senior faculty with strong track records of NIH funding will help guide participants through the proposal and development process, while the team structure encourages peer support and feedback.
 Our program is strongly committed to diversity and inclusion in science and would especially welcome applications from historically underrepresented racial, gender, and ethnic groups to promote equity in obtaining grant funding.

 The R01 Application Program is comprised of integrated dynamic workshops, RO1 progress presentations, and peer accountability sessions: